 Through our free Information & Resource service, we provide unbiased information about breast cancer to anyone who needs it.
-You can also speak one-on-one with a knowledgeable staff members so that you can make informed decisions about your health based on your personal values and priorities.
+You can speak one-on-one with a knowledgeable staff member so that you can make informed decisions about your health based on your personal values and priorities.

-Whether you need support understanding all of the treatment options for DCIS, want to know what studies have said about aromatase inhibitors, or have a question about environmental links to cancer, Breast Cancer Action is here to give you science-based information you can trust when you and those you love are affected by breast cancer.
+Whether you need help understanding the treatment options for DCIS, want to know what studies say about aromatase inhibitors, or have a question about environmental links to cancer, we’re here to give you evidence-based information you can trust when you and those you love are affected by breast cancer.

 If you have questions or need information, please email our Resource Liaison Zoë Christopher at firstname.lastname@example.org or give her a call at 415.243.9301, ext.
 10.

 In addition, we’ve assembled some Frequently Asked Questions below:

 - How can I tell if I have breast cancer?